Installation and Account Setup¶

 Install the Command-line Interface¶

-Download the Hub CLI binary for your platform from the latest releases.
+Download the Hub CLI binary from the release landing page: https://github.com/textileio/textile/releases/latest.

 You'll see two binaries available for download on the Textile releases page,